SIMPLE IRAs

 Contributions

 The only contributions permitted are elective salary reduction contributions by employees and matching or nonelective contributions by employers.
 All contributions must be fully vested and nonforfeitable.
-Contributions can be made for workers older than 72, as long as they are employed by the employer.
+Contributions can be made for workers older than 73, if they are employed by the employer.

 Eligible employees can decide how much to contribute, up to the SIMPLE IRA limit, regardless of compensation.
 Contributions are excluded from federal tax withholding but not from Social Security and Medicare (FICA) taxes withholding.
 However, the limit for each employee includes contributions to a SIMPLE IRA, 401(k) plan, 403(b) or other salary reduction plan for the same year.
 Any excess contributions above the dollar limit are taxable.